Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Arcane Sense**

-    You gain Proficiency in the Arcana skill.
+    You gain Proficiency in the Intelligence (Arcana) skill.
 If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Magical Trickster**